In This Article

 Here are some of the best DNA testing kits and how they protect your data:

 The California-based company has several testing kits available.
-Depending on the kit you ordered, it can test for health or traits, as well as genetic ancestry.
+Depending on the kit you ordered, it can provide traits, genetic ancestry, or health testing.

 Here’s how 23andMe protects your privacy:

-23andMe won’t share your genetic information with the government or law enforcers unless they are served with a valid subpoena, warrant, or court order.
+23andMe won’t share your genetic information with the government or law enforcers.
+They need to present a valid subpoena, warrant, or court order to access the company's database.

-If you want a more comprehensive test, we recommend 23andMe vs. AncestryDNA.
+If you want a more extensive test, we recommend 23andMe vs. AncestryDNA.
 Read our 23andMe review to learn more.

 Here’s how AncestryDNA protects your privacy: